nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 `rclone -vv --vfs-cache-mode writes mount nerc: C:/mnt-rclone`

-`vfs-cache-mode` flag enable file caching, you can use either `writes` or `full` option.
-For further explanation you can see [official documentation](https://rclone.org/commands/rclone_mount/#file-caching).
+The `vfs-cache-mode` flag enables file caching.
+You can use either the `writes` or `full` option.
+For further explanation you can see the [official documentation](https://rclone.org/commands/rclone_mount/#file-caching).

-Now that your VM's filesystem is mounted locally, you can list, create and delete files in it.
+Now that your VM's filesystem is mounted locally,  you can list, create, and delete files in it.

 #### Unmount NERC VM filesystem